devscola/Consensus/README.md

-## Prepare docker environment for run test:
+## Prepare docker environment to run test:

 Be sure that you have the last docker version & docker-compose version